Benjamin-C/CaptureTheBlock/README.md

 All permissions use the base node `capturetheblock`
 * `control` - Bearers of this permission are allowed to control the game, doing things like adding and removing block lists, starting and stopping the game, and modifying team scores.
 * `spectate` - Players with this permission are game spectators.
 This does not necessarily mean they are in gamemode spectator.

+## Configuration
+There are only two options in the configuration file.
+* `roundtime` is the length of a round in seconds
+* `warntime` is the number of seconds before the end of the round that players will receive a warning

+## Block files
+Block files are stored in YAML files `<server root>/plugins/CaptureTheBlock/<setname>.blocks`.
+Blocks and subsets are stored in an array with the key `blocks`.
+Include other files by including a block `include_<othersetname>`.
+Comments can be included preceded by a `#`.
+A basic example file:

+    blocks:
+    # Include these blocks directly
+    - DIRT
+    - STONE
+    # Include all blocks in diamonds.blocks
+    - include_diamonds

+## Team files
+Team information such as members and score are stored in YAML files.
+The files are stored in `<server root>/plugins/CaptureTheBlock/<worldname>/<teamname>.team`.
+These files are not intended to be modified by the user, although careful modifications should not cause issues.